ChiranjeeviChimmili/HauntedHunter/README.md

 # HauntedHunter

 Web application that takes in user input of their city, state, and search radius and returns the neareast "haunted places"
-\n\n Data is scraped from Shadowlands Haunted Places Index - http://theshadowlands.net/places/
+Data is scraped from Shadowlands Haunted Places Index - http://theshadowlands.net/places/

 Current issues:
 - Need to fix response time